reviewboard/reviewboard/docs/manual/extending/extensions/distribution.rst

 ===============

-Extensions are packaged and distributed as Python packages (:term:`Python Wheels`).
+Extensions are packaged and distributed as Python packages (:term:`Python Eggs` or :term:`Python Wheels`).
 This allows for automatic detection of installed extensions, packaging of static files, and dependency checking.

 Extension packages are pretty much like any other Python package.
-It uses a :ref:`pyproject.toml` file to define your package contents, along with Review Board's extension build backend.
+It uses :py:mod:`setuptools` and a :file:`setup.py` file to define the package contents and to build the package.
 There are a few additional features that are provided by Review Board, which will be covered in this guide.

 .. _extension-entry-point: